dhavalrauttech/is-this-url/README.md

 ### Description
 - Check whether a string is a URL.
-- The string will return a Boolean value as a response
+- If string can be used as a URL by returning a Boolean value

 ### Installation

-    npm install custom-url-check
+    npm install  is-this-url

 ### Code